rudimusmaximus/FENDp6/DESIGN_NOTES.md

 ### Step 1.
 Break down the app into a hierarchy of components.
 Draw a box around each React component.

 - App
-  - AddBook
+  - AddBook (find book)
   - MyBookList
+    - Book
-    - BookControl
+      - BookShelfAssigner

 ### Step 2.
 Determine the data in our app.

 - book title
 - book author
-- current shelf
+- current shelf name
+- shelf 1 list
+- shelf 2 list
+- shelf 3 list
 - future shelf (move to shelf)

 ### Step 3.
 Figure out the data that should be a part of our state: